 Although, it is infuriating that people think like this… this is what one rapist told a film crew regarding his brutal & fatal sexual assault of a 23-year-old in 2012, “A decent girl won’t roam around at 9 o’clock at night,” he told the filmmaker, Leslee Udwin.
 “A girl is far more responsible for rape than a boy.
 Housework and housekeeping is for girls, not roaming in discos and bars at night doing wrong things, wearing wrong clothes.”
 I do not condone, nor do I agree with his statements (obviously).
 But if this is what the sexual assailants think in India, it’s best to err on the side of caution.

 Like I mentioned earlier, Indians are bold and forward.
 I personally love that about the culture, but it turns some people off.
-If at any point you feel harassed, or threaten and ignoring them doesn’t work, it is perfectly acceptable to tell people to “fuck off”.
+If at any point you feel harassed, or threatened and ignoring them doesn’t work, it is perfectly acceptable to tell people to “fuck off”.
 That was almost verbatim told to me by one of my male Indian friends in New Delhi, so I have it on good authority.
 Moreover if at any point someone is bothering you, don’t be afraid to make a scene and call for help.

 Travel During the Day